 AUSTIN, Texas – (April 8, 2013) – Jesus Garza, who has been serving as president and interim chief executive of Ascension Seton, has been officially named chief executive officer of Ascension Seton, effective July 1.

-Charles J. Barnett, FACHE, had been president and CEO of Seton since 1993 but took a leave of absence beginning in 2012 to serve as the president of Healthcare Operations and chief operating officer for Ascension Health in St. Louis, where he also oversees enterprise resource planning, information technology, facilities and supply chain functions.
-Barnett will serve as the executive board chair of the Seton Healthcare Family Board of Trustees effective July 1, while continuing to work on strategic projects under Anthony R. Tersigni, Ed.D., FACHE, president and chief executive officer, Ascension.
+Charles J. Barnett, FACHE, had been president and CEO of Ascension Seton since 1993 but took a leave of absence beginning in 2012 to serve as the president of Healthcare Operations and chief operating officer for Ascension Health in St. Louis, where he also oversees enterprise resource planning, information technology, facilities and supply chain functions.
+Barnett will serve as the executive board chair of the Ascension Seton Board of Trustees effective July 1, while continuing to work on strategic projects under Anthony R. Tersigni, Ed.D., FACHE, president and chief executive officer, Ascension.

 Garza has been asked to take on additional national responsibilities for Ascension Health.
 He will continue to serve as the Ministry Market Leader for Ascension Health operations in Texas, a role he assumed in 2012, and will add oversight of Ascension’s Arizona ministry, Carondelet Health Network, to his duties.

 The appointments for both Barnett and Garza were recommended by the Ascension Seton Board and approved by Ascension Health Alliance, the parent organization for Ascension Health and the Ascension Seton.
 Ascension Health comprises 39 health systems in 23 states and employs 150,000.